appwriters-dev/masterflutter/chapters/ch01-the-dart-basics/ls02-variables-and-data-types.md

 ---
 id: ls02-variables-and-data-types
 title: Variables and Data Types
-summary: In this lesson, you will learn about variables and data types in Dart.
+description: In this lesson, you will learn about variables and data types in Dart.
 You will also learn how to declare and initialize variables and how to use them in your programs.
 ---

 Recommended Time: 2 days